gamma-ai/Shared_Input_Layer/README.md

 # Numerai_Shared_Input_Layer
+Required Packages:
+Pandas
+Keras
+TensorFlow/TensorBoard
+Sklearn
+Numpy

+GUIDE TO KERAS FUNCTIONAL API:->https://keras.io/getting-started/functional-api-guide/#first-example-a-densely-connected-network

+"The Sequential model is probably a better choice to implement such a network, but it helps to start with something really simple.
+*A layer instance is callable (on a tensor), and it returns a tensor *Input tensor(s) and output tensor(s) can then be used to define a Model *Such a model can be trained just like Keras Sequential models."

+"All models are callable, just like layers
+With the functional API, it is easy to reuse trained models: you can treat any model as if it were a layer, by calling it on a tensor.
+Note that by calling a model you aren't just reusing the architecture of the model, you are also reusing its weights."

+Predicting the probablilities of a dataset of encrypted Stock Prices(We have no idea what the features are.The goal will be to build a model that can differentiate whether stock prices are go to rise or fall to buy or sell shares in a hedgefund.
+Achieving this goal will require to  build a model that Scales prices into two vectors, concatenates the vectors and then adds a logistic regression, this outputs a probability that the stock prices are low or high.

 Download Data here :-> https://numer.ai/rounds

 Conduct experimentation on Numerai Datasets to maintain a logarithmic loss of &lt;=.693 Via Shared Input Layer.